‘Weyhill Fair – the greatest fair in the Kingdom’

 Latterly, thanks to the drive of the parish council at Penton Grafton, the Fairground site has been imaginatively restored and redeveloped.
 The appearance of the area today reflects a programme of careful restoration and a fresh vitality now abounds at The Fairground with the injection of new enthusiasm and determination.

 Nowadays, a variety of high quality craft studios, shops, a superb gallery, an excellent tea room, a holistic salon and not forgetting the well equipped community hall, all work wonderfully well together to create this vibrant community.

-Come and visit the Fairground Craft and Design Centre for yourself – a warm welcome awaits.
+Come and visit the Fairground Craft Centre for yourself – a warm welcome awaits.

 Examine the history of the Fairground as shown on the unique and exclusive storyboards on the walls outside the studios.

 We would like to give our thanks to Tony Raper, local author and historian, for providing the history of the fairground and for supplying these photographs.

 Should you wish to learn more about the history, then you can purchase Tony's book, 'The Ancient and Famous Weyhill Fair'